andrewyao16/andrewyao16.github.io/_projects/3_project.md

 ## Related Publications

-1. **Yao, Y.**, Mahowald, N., Hess, P., Meidan, D., and Mak, J. (in prep).
+1. **Yao, Y.**, Mahowald, N., Hess, P., Meidan, D., and Mak, J. .
 Global assessment of iron-catalyzed chlorine production and its impact on the atmospheric methane budget, to be submitted for Journal of Geophysical Research: Atmospheres
 2. **Yao, Y.**, Natalie M. Mahowald, Peter Hess, John E. Mak, B Gaubert, Process-Based CO isotope constraints on iron-catalyzed chlorine contributions to the methane sink, in prep.